 South Korea has a multi-party system.
-The Constitution of the Republic of Korea, in Article 8, defines the important role and function political parties play in the Republic: “Political parties may be organized freely and multiple parties shall be allowed.
-The objectives, organization and activities of a political party shall be democratic.
-Political parties shall have an organization conducive to participating in the process of forming the people’s political opinions.”
+Article 8 of its Constitution states that “political parties may be organized freely and multiple parties shall be allowed”.
+Moreover, it establishes an obligation for the State to protect political parties, which “shall have an organization conducive to participating in the process of forming the people’s political opinions.”

 Modern political parties based on democratic principles were first introduced to Korea only after it was liberated from the Japanese colonial government in 1945.
-Initially, the political parties were nothing but groups of small number of relatives, acquaintances, schoolmates and townsfolk.
+Initially, the political parties were nothing but groups of small numbers of relatives, acquaintances, schoolmates and townsfolk.
 The Liberal Party, founded in 1951, was the first to establish a nationwide organization.
-The Democratic Party, the Democratic Republican Party (DRP) and the New Democratic Party (NDP) were also founded.
+Later on, the Democratic Party, the Democratic Republican Party (DRP) and the New Democratic Party (NDP) were also founded.
 Since the democratization in 1987, most of the political parties in South Korea have strong regional influences For instance, the New Frontier Party’s support base is the Youngnam region (southeastern part), while Democratic United Party’s support base is Honam region (the country’s southwestern part).

 Composition of Political Party:

-According to the Political Parties Act, the political parties have to be composed of a central political party located in the capital city and Si/Do parties located in Si/Do districts.
+According to the Political Parties Act, the political parties have to be composed of a central political party located in the capital city and Si/Do parties located or have offices in Si/Do districts.
 The parties also have to establish a system for members to pay their membership fees.

 Establishment of Political Party